danhphan/git-tutorial/2-working.md

   (use "git push" to publish your local commits) Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in the working directory)

     modified:   calc.py

 no changes added to commit (use "git add" and/or "git commit -a")
 ```